YottaDB/YDBDoc/MessageRecovery/errors.rst

 ICUVERLT36
 -------------------

-ICUVERLT36, Type 1 - $ydb_icu_version is aaa.bbb.
+ICUVERLT36, Type 1 - $ydb_icu_version/$gtm_icu_version is aaa.bbb.
 ICU version greater than or equal to 3.6 should be used.
 Type 2 - libicuio has version aaa.bbb.
 ICU version greater than or equal to 3.6 should be used.

 Run Time Error: This message indicates an attempt to use an ICU version less than 3.6 with YottaDB or utilities like MUPIP or DSE.